 During periods of growth spurts the anatomy of the hip can change rapidly and unexpected deterioration can occur especially in cases which have been treated before.
-Children with treated DDH in the first year of life should be followed radiographically to detect residual or recurrent acetabular dysplasia or subluxation [13,14].
+Children with treated DDH in the first year of life should be followed radiographically to detect residual or recurrent acetabular dysplasia or subluxation [1, 22].

-In childhood, residual dysplasia and subluxation of the hip may not have clinical signs or symptoms.
+In childhood residual dysplasia and subluxation of the hip may not have clinical signs or symptoms.
 Diagnosis is made according to the radiographs.
 Radiographic assessment should be performed by measuring the acetabular index or the center edge angle on AP radiographs.
-Residual dysplasia is evident if the acetabular index is over 25 degrees and the center edge angle under 20 degrees [15].
+Residual dysplasia is evident if the acetabular index is over 25 degrees and the center edge angle under 20 degrees in the age of three [45].
 The subluxated hip shows a lateralization of the femoral head.
 The Shenton line may be disrupted (Fig. 2).